archesproject/arches-docs/docs/installing/projects-and-packages.rst

     -d    full path to the package directory you would like to create -o    operation name

 #.
 Below is a list of directories created by the `create_package` command and a brief description of what belongs in each.

+	Place?
+Like copy, or move?!
 Be sure not to place files that you do not want loaded into these directories.
 If, for example, you have draft business_data that is not ready for loading, just add a new directory and stage your files there.
 Directories other than what is listed below will be ignored by the loader.

     business_data
         Resource instance .csv and corresponding .mapping files, each sharing the same base name.